oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 ﻿# `TensorFlow HelloWorld` Sample
 TensorFlow* is a widely-used machine learning framework in the deep learning arena, demanding efficient computational resource utilization.
 To take full advantage of Intel® architecture and to extract maximum performance, the TensorFlow framework has been optimized using Intel® oneAPI Deep Neural Networks (Intel® oneDNN) primitives.
-This sample demonstrates how to train an example neural network and shows how Intel-optimized TensorFlow enables Intel DNNL calls by default.
+This sample demonstrates how to train an example neural network and shows how Intel-optimized TensorFlow enables Intel oneDNN calls by default.

 | Optimized for                       | Description
 |:---                               |:---